joe-gerhard/Solitaire/README.md

 ### Objective:

-Make a JS based Solitaire game
+Make a vanilla JS Solitaire game

 ### Technology Used: